JoaoBrasOliveira/machine-learning-experiments/ethereum_prices/README.md

 **Structure:** The dataset contained the date and the daily price of the cryptocurrency Ethereum (as of 5 PM PST).

-## Model Implementation

-The project encompassed a variety of models, including ARIMA, SARIMA, SARIMAX, Facebook Prophet, LSTM and GRU.

 ## To Reproduce

 **Codebase:** Complete code for data extraction, preprocessing, model training, and evaluation is available in this repository.